rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 But on the next day, desiring to know the real reason why he was being accused by the Jews, he unbound him and commanded the chief priests and all the council to meet, and he brought Paul down and set him before them. ^2230

 And looking intently at the council, Paul said, Brothers, I have lived my life before God in all good conscience up to this day. ^2301

 And the high priest Ananias commanded those who stood by him to strike him on the mouth. ^2302

 Then Paul said to him, God is going to strike you, you whitewashed wall!
 Are you sitting to judge me according to the law, and yet contrary to the law you order me to be struck? ^2303

-Those who stood by said, Would you revile God’s high priest? ^2304
+Those who stood by said, Would you revile God's high priest? ^2304

-And Paul said, I did not know, brothers, that he was the high priest, for it is written, You shall not speak evil of a ruler of your people. ^2305
+And Paul said, I did not know, brothers, that he was the high priest, for it is written, 'You shall not speak evil of a ruler of your people.' ^2305

 Now when Paul perceived that one part were Sadducees and the other Pharisees, he cried out in the council, Brothers, I am a Pharisee, a son of Pharisees.
 It is with respect to the hope and the resurrection of the dead that I am on trial. ^2306